RedBlueBird/StackPile/README.md

 # Stackpile

 This website is created with React and Google Firebase. \
-Project initiated for an English class's genius hour assignmnet.
+Project initiated for an English class's genius hour assignment.

 ## Reddit but Reddit